wayou/emg/README.md

 ### Options

-- className: class name
+- `className`: class name
   - type: `string`
-- src: url of the image to load
+- `src`: url of the image to load
   - type: `string`
-- alt: alt for the image
+- `alt`: alt for the image
   - type: `string`
-- title: title attribute for the image
+- `title`: title attribute for the image
   - type: `string`
-- style: inline style for the image
+- `style`: inline style for the image
   - type: `React.CSSProperties`
-- loadingImg: show while image loading
+- `loadingImg`: show while image loading
   - type: `string`
-- loadErrImg: show when failed to load the image
+- `loadErrImg`: show when failed to load the image
   - type: `string`
-- fallbackImg: instead of showing an error image, show this fallback one
+- `fallbackImg`: instead of showing an error image, show this fallback one
   - type: `string`
-- isLazyLoad: whether lazy load or not. enable only when `IntersectionObserver` is supported
+- `isLazyLoad`: whether lazy load or not. enable only when `IntersectionObserver` is supported
   - type: `boolean`
   - default: `false`
-- onLoad: `onload` handler
+- `onLoad`: `onload` handler
   - type: `(event: Event) => void`
-- onError: `onerror` handler
+- `onError`: `onerror` handler
   - type: `(event: Event) => void`